Information for SURF Advisors/Administrators

-Every student who applies for a Summer Research Fellowship must have a faculty advisor to oversee his or her project.
-We expect that advisors of fellowship students will have substantial contact with the student during the course of their summer research.
-Please note: as the Summer Research Fellowship competition has grown more competitive, the Letter of Collaboration from the advisor assumes more importance.
-Your Letter of Collaboration can make an important difference.
+Every student who applies for a SURF must have a faculty advisor to oversee his or her project.
+We expect that advisors of SURF students will have substantial contact with the student during the course of their summer research.
+Please note: as the SURF competition has grown more competitive, the Recommendation Form from the advisor assumes more importance.
+Your recommendation can make an important difference.

 Advisors login here.

--give feedback to the student as she or he drafts the Summer Research Fellowship proposal
+-give feedback to the student as she or he drafts the SURF proposal

--write a Letter of Collaboration to the Fellowship selection committee to accompany the student's grant proposal.
+-completes a Recommendation Form for the URO selection committee to accompany the student's grant proposal.

 Please see information from Enhancing Education at Carnegie Mellon.